Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: Introduction

 Let $\HK(G)$ be the feasible region of this LP.
 The integrality gap $\gap$ is defined as

-Alternatively, $\gap$ is the smallest number such that for any graph $G$ and $x\in \HK(G)$, vector $\gap x$ dominates a convex combination of 2-edge-connected multigraphs of $G$~\cite{Goemans95, carrvempala}.
-Wolsey's analysis of Christofides' algorithm shows that $\gap \leq \frac{3}{2}$ \cite{chris,wolsey1980heuristic}, which is currently the best-known approximation factor for 2EC.
-This seems strange since Christofides' algorithm finds tours, which are more constrained than 2-edge-connected multigraphs.\footnote{When $w_e = 1$ for all $e\in E$, there has been some success in beating the factor of $\frac{3}{2}$.
-In this \textit{unweighted} case, the current best-known approximation factors for 2EC are $\frac{4}{3}$~\cite{sebo12}, $\frac{5}{4}$ when $G$ is subcubic~\cite{boyd2014frac}, and $\frac{6}{5}$ when $G$ is 3-edge-connected and cubic~\cite{bit13}.}
+Alternatively, $\gap$ is the smallest number such that for any graph $G$ and for any $x\in \HK(G)$, vector $\gap x$ dominates a convex combination of 2-edge-connected multigraphs of $G$ (see \cite{Goemans95} or Theorem 1 of \cite{carrvempala}).
+Wolsey's analysis of Christofides' algorithm shows that $\gap \leq \frac{3}{2}$ \cite{christofides,wolsey1980heuristic}, which is currently the best-known approximation factor for 2ECM.
+This seems strange since Christofides' algorithm finds tours, which are more constrained than 2-edge-connected multigraphs.

 Stated as a potentially easier-to-prove variant of the famous four-thirds conjecture for TSP, it has been conjectured that $\gap\leq \frac{4}{3}$ (e.g., Conjecture 2 in \cite{Carr98}, Conjecture 1 in \cite{alexander2006integrality} and Conjecture 4 in \cite{Boyd-Carr-2011}).
 However, in contrast to the four-thirds conjecture, the largest lower bound only shows that $\gap \geq \frac{6}{5}$ \cite{alexander2006integrality}.
 Based on this lower bound and computational evidence, Alexander, Boyd and Elliott-Magwood proposed the following stronger conjecture (Conjecture 6 in \cite{alexander2006integrality}), to which we will refer as the \textit{six-fifths conjecture}.